Article Contributor: Admin

 It doesn’t matter.
 This isn’t a question of health or protein quality.
 It’s a question of energy balance which states energy in versus energy out will give rise to weight increase, decrease or maintenance.

 To build muscle, you must be in a calorie surplus, so don’t try to do this whilst sitting very lean or your hard work will go to waste.

-Does protein have to come from meat or are there good alternatives to meat for vegetarians interested in gaining more muscle?
+Question: Does protein have to come from meat or are there good alternatives to meat for vegetarians interested in gaining more muscle?

 It doesn’t (see list above), however it just becomes a little trickier to get complete high quality proteins when not eating it.
 Usually, a protein powder could help you reach adequate daily amounts for vegans/vegetarians.

-Many people find that additional protein supplements can help.
+Question: Many people find that additional protein supplements can help.
 Do you think supplements in the form of bars and shakes are also a good source of additional proteins?

 Yes, fantastic for high amounts of protein and generally ease/convenience.
 Not always the “healthiest” (brand dependent) but that’s another topic.